quantive3/vwap-reclaim/README.md

 Includes simulations for contract scaling and real-world friction (latency, slippage, fees).

-Fully cacheable, sweep-ready, and designed for reproducible backtests and optimization.
+Fully cacheable, sweep-ready, and designed for reproducible backtests and Bayesian optimization.

 (With an obnoxious amount of prints for data integrity and auditability.)